antonlabz/KantOS/README.md

 **To install the alt version:**

 - Extract the downloaded ZIP file
-- Copy the images instead the `alt-skin` folder
+- Copy the images inside the `alt-skin` folder
 - Past them into the `skin` folder to replace the existing ones
 - Place the entire folder into the `Themes` folder of your SD card and apply the theme